FREQUENTLY ASKED QUESTIONS (FAQS)

 Q: Where can I buy The Farmer's Cow milk?

-A: You can buy it at Fairvue Farms at our self-serve store, or at many retailers - see a list.
+A: You can buy it at Fairvue Farms at many retailers - see a list.

 Q: How often does the vet visit your farm?